George Grosz: Emigration to the U.S.

 Bitterly anti-Nazi, Grosz left Germany shortly before Hitler came to power.
 In June 1932, he accepted an invitation to teach the summer semester at the Art Students League of New York.
 In October 1932, Grosz returned to Germany, but on January 12, 1933, he and his family emigrated to the United States.
+Their ship docked in New York on January 23, 1933, a week before Hitler came to power in Berlin.
 Grosz became a naturalized citizen of the U.S. in 1938, and made his home in Bayside, New York.
 In the 1930s he taught at the Art Students League, where one of his students was Romare Bearden, who was influenced by his style of collage.
 Grosz taught at the Art Students League until 1955.
-His other students included Robert Cenedella, whom he mentored from 1957 to 1959.
+His other students included Joseph Glasco and Robert Cenedella, whom he mentored from 1957 to 1959.

 In America, Grosz determined to make a clean break with his past, and changed his style and subject matter.
-He continued to exhibit regularly, and in 1946 he published his autobiography, A Little Yes and a Big No.

-From 1947 to 1959, George Grosz lived in Huntington, New York, where he taught painting at the Huntington Township Art League.
+He continued to exhibit regularly, and in 1946 he published his autobiography, Ein kleines Ja und ein großes Nein, first translated as A Little Yes and a Big No. From 1947 to 1959, George Grosz lived in Huntington, New York, where he taught painting at the Huntington Township Art League.
 It is said by Huntington locals that he used what was to become his most famous painting, Eclipse of the Sun, to pay for a car repair bill, in his relative penury.
 The painting was later acquired by house painter Tom Constantine to settle a debt of $104.00.

 In the 1950s he opened a private art school at his home and also worked as Artist in Residence at the Des Moines Art Center.
 Grosz was elected into the National Academy of Design as an Associate Academician in 1950.
 In 1954 he was elected to the American Academy of Arts and Letters.